damdamo/SVSKit/README.md

 We can reduce `CTL.isFireable` into `.isFireable`.
 The same logic is applicable for each operators, except for the first one of the list.

-## Use case example
+## Use case examples

+### Example 1

-This is based on the previous example see above.
+The below example, based on the previous Petri net, shows how to:
+- Create a petri net
+- Create CTL formulas
+- Evaluate CTL formulas from a marking or without it.
+- Get all the markings encoded by a set of predicate structures

 ```Swift
 import PredicateStructure